-P.E and sports events
+P.E. and sports events

-The National Curriculum Guidelines
+National Curriculum Guidelines:

 A high-quality physical education curriculum inspires all pupils to succeed and excel in competitive sport and other physically-demanding activities.
 It should provide opportunities for pupils to become physically confident in a way which supports their health and fitness.
 Opportunities to compete in sport and other activities build character and help to embed values such as fairness and respect.